-Purpose: The purpose of this policy is to provide guidance as to Incident Reporting.
+Purpose: This policy provides guidance on Incident Reporting.
 BBHC receives, reviews, monitors, and analyzes the trends of critical incident reports to mitigate risk and identify opportunities for system improvements.
 This will allow services to be provided in an optimally therapeutic environment that ensures safety.